laravel/docs/billing.md

             ]);
     });

-After a guest checkout has been completed Stripe will send a `checkout.session.completed` event.
-Make sure to [configure your Stripe webhook](https://dashboard.stripe.com/webhooks) to send this event to your application.
-After that you may [handle the webhook with Cashier](#handling-stripe-webhooks).
-The received object will be [a `checkout` object](https://stripe.com/docs/api/checkout/sessions/object) that you can use to fulfill your customer's order.
+After a guest checkout has been completed, Stripe can dispatch a `checkout.session.completed` webhook event, so make sure to [configure your Stripe webhook](https://dashboard.stripe.com/webhooks) to actually send this event to your application.
+Once the webhook has been enabled within the Stripe dashboard, you may [handle the webhook with Cashier](#handling-stripe-webhooks).
+The object contained in the webhook payload will be a [`checkout` object](https://stripe.com/docs/api/checkout/sessions/object) that you may inspect in order to fulfill your customer's order.

 <a name="handling-failed-payments"></a>
 ## Handling Failed Payments